Welcome back to the EIB Network and Rush Limbaugh, the Excellence in Broadcasting Network.

 Well, of course not.

-Fact is you never see the money.
+Fact is, you never see the money.

-The next thing that'll happen is Obama's has got all these new money, he's gonna spend it on projects to help the middle class.
+The next thing that will happen is Obama's has got all his new money.

-Well, what are those gonna be?
+What are those going to be?

 See, this is the point that Republicans try to make.